eclipse-openj9/openj9-docs/docs/xxusecontainersupport.md

 | `-XX:+UseContainerSupport` | Enable  | :fontawesome-solid-check:{: .yes aria-hidden="true"}<span class="sr-only">yes</span>     |

 When using container technology, applications are typically run on their own and do not need to compete for memory.
-The OpenJ9 VM detects when it is running inside a container that imposes a memory limit, and adjusts the maximum Java heap size appropriately.
+The Eclipse OpenJ9&trade; VM detects when it is running inside a container that imposes a memory limit, and adjusts the maximum Java heap size appropriately.

 The following table shows the values that are used when `-XX:+UseContainerSupport` is set: